brandonpacol/Reliant-Support-Center/README.md

 - Client: React with Typescript - I decided to go with React as it is the front-end framework I am most comfortable developing in.
 I used Typescript as well for the same reasons as the server side since it made the code more readabable and I was able to catch type errors before runtime.

 Before coding, I created a short design journal located in designs/journal.md to document my plan before executing any code.
-For a full look into my thought process there of designing the database, routes, and UI drafts, you can visit that page here:
+For a full look into my thought process of designing the database, routes, and UI drafts, you can visit that page here:
 [Design Journal](https://github.com/brandonpacol/Reliant-Support-Center/blob/main/designs/journal.md)

 Thank you for the opportunity to do this project!
 I look forward to speaking with you for more details on how I accomplished this.